MAIF/otoroshi/manual.next/src/main/paradox/entities/global-config.md

 * `API Read Only`: Freeze the Otoroshi datastore in read only mode.
 Only people with access to the actual underlying datastore will be able to disable this.
 * `Auto link default` : When no group is specified on a service, it will be assigned to default one
 * `Use circuit breakers` : Use circuit breaker on all services
-* `Use new http client as the default Http client` : All http calls will use the new http client client by default
+* `Use new http client as the default Http client` : All http calls will use the new http client by default
 * `Enable live metrics` : Enable live metrics in the Otoroshi cluster.
 Performs a lot of writes in the datastore
 * `Digitus medius` : Use middle finger emoji as a response character for endless HTTP responses.
 * `Limit conc. req.` : Limit the number of concurrent request processed by Otoroshi to a certain amount.
 Highly recommended for resilience
-* `Use X-Forwarded-* headers for routing` : When evaluating routing of a request X-Forwarded-* headers will be used if presents
+* `Use X-Forwarded-* headers for routing` : When evaluating routing of a request, X-Forwarded-* headers will be used if presents
-* `Max conc. req.` : Maximum number of concurrent request processed by otoroshi.
+* `Max conc. req.` : Maximum number of concurrent requests processed by otoroshi.
 * `Max HTTP/1.0 resp. size` : Maximum size of an HTTP/1.0 response in bytes.
 After this limit, response will be cut and sent as is.
 The best value here should satisfy (maxConcurrentRequests * maxHttp10ResponseSize) < process.memory for worst case scenario.
 * `Max local events` : Maximum number of events stored.
 * `Lines` : *deprecated*